 - Sensor fusion,

-- Distributed control of multi-agent systems,
+- Relative localization and collaborative/distributed control of multi-agent systems,

 The complete research profile can be found in GoogleScholar